 ii.
 Clear Contents of Full Worksheet

-If you want to clear all cells of a worksheet then use this code given below.
+If you want to clear all cells of a worksheet then use the code given below.
 Here, I am clearing contents from the worksheet named “1.2”.
 You have to insert the name of the worksheet that you want to clear in the inverted commas.

 Sub Delete_Contents_Range()